subsquid/docs/docs/solana_indexing/sdk/solana-batch/field-selection.md

 ### TokenBalances

-Field selection for token balances data items is somewhat more involved because depending on the subtype of the token balance some fields may be `undefined`. `PostTokenBalance` and `PreTokenBalance` both represent token balances, however `PreTokenBalance` will have `postProgramId, postMint, postDecimals, postOwner and postAmount` as `undefined`.
+Field selection for token balances data items is more nuanced because depending on the subtype of the token balance some fields may be `undefined`. `PostTokenBalance` and `PreTokenBalance` both represent token balances, however `PreTokenBalance` will have `postProgramId, postMint, postDecimals, postOwner and postAmount` as `undefined`.

 `PostTokenBalance` will have `preProgramId, preMint, preDecimals, preOwner and preAmount` as `undefined`.